rspeer/langcodes/README.md

 ## Changes in version 2.0 (April 2020)

-Version 2.0 involves some significant changes that may break compatibility with 1.4, in addition to updating to version 36.1 of the Unicode CLDR data.
+Version 2.0 involves some significant changes that may break compatibility with 1.4, in addition to updating to version 36.1 of the Unicode CLDR data and the April 2020 version of the IANA subtag registry.

 ### Match scores replaced with distances